-- □ Be aware of School District 43 Anaphylaxis Policy 315 as well as your responsibilities for keeping students at risk of anaphylaxis safe while at school and participating in school-related activities. - □ Inform school staff of their responsibilities regarding school district Anaphylaxis Policy 315. - □ Endeavour to contact parents prior to school starting in September when possible. - □ Inform the parent of SD 43 Anaphylaxis Policy 315 as well as the intent to provide an "allergy aware" environment for students with life threatening allergies. - □ Provide parents with an Anaphylactic Student Emergency Procedure Plan (ASEPP) form.
-Request that parent(s) and their physician complete the form. - □ Inform parent(s) that only an epinephrine auto-injector will be administered by school staff in the event of an anaphylactic reaction (no oral antihistamines). - Request parent(s) to provide two epinephrine auto-injectors.
-One to stay with the student if possible (not in a locker) and one to be kept in a central unlocked location in the school. - Meet with the parent(s) and teacher(s) to review the Anaphylactic Student Emergency Procedure Plan (ASEPP) and complete an Anaphylaxis Action Plan.

-Develop the Anaphylaxis Action Plan (AAP):

-- Review responsibilities of the parent(s), student, teacher(s) and principal in developing and implementing the plan. - Recommend to parent(s) that their child wear a MedicAlert bracelet or necklet.
-Provide parent(s) with a MedicAlert brochure and inform parent(s) of MedicAlert's free "No Child Without" program. - □ Check to see parent(s) have completed the Anaphylactic Student Emergency Procedure Plan (ASEPP) form and that they have provided two epinephrine auto-injectors. - □ Check to see the physician has signed the Anaphylactic Student Emergency Procedure Plan (ASEPP) form and has indicated the use of an epinephrine auto-injector to treat anaphylaxis. - □ Request the teacher to send a letter home to other classroom parents informing them of a student in the class at risk of anaphylaxis.
-Schools can use the sample letter in the SD43 Anaphylaxis Handbook. - Request parents' permission to use student's picture on the Anaphylactic Student Emergency Procedure Plan (ASEPP) form. - Provide a copy of the Anaphylaxis Action Plan to parent(s) (ASEPP and Responsibility Checklist).
+An aphylaxis Action Plan for (Student's name) deve ncipal: Use this checklist and the Anaphylactic Student Emergency Procedure Plan (ASEPP) form to elop an Anaphylaxis Action Plan for the above-named student .
+Check the boxes when items are pleted.
+This process needs to be completed annually .
+Prir ncipal's Responsibilities Be aware of School District 43 Anaphylaxis Policy 315 as well as your responsibilities for keeping students at risk of anaphylaxis safe while at school and participating in school-related activities.
+Inform school staff of their responsibilities regarding school district Anaphylaxis Policy 315.
+Endeavour to contact parents prior to school starting in September when possible.
+Inform the parent of SD 43 Anaphylaxis Policy 315 as well as the intent to provide an "allergy aware" environment for students with life threatening allergies.
+Provide parents with an Anaphylactic Student Emergency Procedure Plan (ASEPP) form.
+Request that parent(s) and their physician complete the form.
+Inform parent(s) that only an epinephrine auto-injector will be administered by school staff in the even of an anaphylactic reaction (no oral antihistamines).
+Request parent(s) to provide two epinephrine auto-injectors.
+One to stay with the student if possible (not in a locker) and one to be kept in a central unlocked location in the school.
+Meet with the parent(s) and teacher(s) to review the Anaphylactic Student Emergency Procedure Plan (ASEPP) and complete an Anaphylaxis Action Plan.
+Dev relop the Anaphylaxis Action Plan (AAP): Review responsibilities of the parent(s), student, teacher(s) and principal in developing and implementing the plan.
+Recommend to parent(s) that their child wear a MedicAlert bracelet or necklet.
+Provide parent(s) with a MedicAlert brochure and inform parent(s) of MedicAlert's free "No Child Without" program.
+Check to see parent(s) have completed the Anaphylactic Student Emergency Procedure Plan (ASEPP) form and that they have provided two epinephrine auto-injectors.
+Check to see the physician has signed the Anaphylactic Student Emergency Procedure Plan (ASEPP) form and has indicated the use of an epinephrine auto-injector to treat anaphylaxis.
+Request the teacher to send a letter home to other classroom parents informing them of a student in the class at risk of anaphylaxis.
+Schools can use the sample letter in the SD43 Anaphylaxis Handbook.
+Request parents' permission to use student's picture on the Anaphylactic Student Emergency Procedure Plan (ASEPP) form.
+Provide a copy of the Anaphylaxis Action Plan to parent(s) (ASEPP and Responsibility Checklist).